Things to Do in Northern Ireland

 Northern Ireland has always been a great place for a night out.
 That’s mainly down to the genuine soul of the people who have sustained a vibrant pub and club culture over countless decades so that today there are plenty of traditional, modern and quirky pubs, bars and nightclubs serving traditional pints of Guinness as well as refined cocktails and the dynamic flavours of locally-produced spirits and beers.

 Northern Ireland’s largest and busiest city has always been abuzz after dark and in recent years it’s gone even buzzier.
-Start your night with a touch of class at the magnificent Merchant Hotel and pick a cocktail or drink from its whopping one-hundred-and-twelve page drinks menu.
+Start your night in Belfast with a touch of class at the magnificent Merchant Hotel and pick a cocktail or drink from extensive menu.
 This hotel houses some of the finest champagne sipping spots in Belfast and includes the 1930’s New York inspired Bert’s Jazz Bar.

 It might be time to get dirty.
 Down at the Dirty Onion in the vibrant Cathedral Quarter the extensive beer and whiskey menu on offer is the perfect accompaniment to the lively sounds of trad and bluegrass at this authentic yet modern bar.